 Maninplace came into existence as a result of the daily experiences of it’s founder, Alan Olver, at The Salvation Army KiP Project in Wellington, Shropshire, and today; continues to work alongside KiP complimenting their valuable work by providing a variety of temporary and longer term accommodation that caters for a variety of needs.

-Maninplace has developed from its humble beginnings as a community enterprise with 4 bed spaces, into a thriving charitable organisation offering 106 units of accommodation across 16 properties.
+Maninplace has developed from its humble beginnings as a community enterprise with 4 bed spaces, into a thriving non-profit/charitable organisation offering in excess of 120 units of accommodation.

-Thanks to a dedicated team of housing management workers and support workers, we offer a service that supports and encourages our customers to achieve a healthy, independent lifestyle and sees them being an integrated member of their local community.
+Thanks to a dedicated team of housing staff and support workers, we offer a service that supports and encourages our customers to achieve a healthy, independent lifestyle and sees them being an integrated member of their local community.

 We work in partnership with local organisations, charities and support groups to provide a wide network of support covering many different areas of need.